Overview of Program

 Why Computer Science at Hood?

-By choosing computer science at Hood, a student selects a college consistently ranked as one of the nation's best, an innovative curriculum, outstanding faculty, individual attention through small class size and great facilities.
+By choosing computer science at Hood, a student selects a college consistently ranked as one of the nation's best, an innovative curriculum, outstanding faculty, individual attention through small classes and outstanding facilities.

 Computer science (CS) majors at Hood College learn the foundations of computer science and become acquainted with state-of-the-art technologies.
 The program prepares students for immediate employment, a